 This summer, I am coming up on 7 years since my official Multiple Sclerosis (MS) diagnosis.
 If you haven’t read my full story, check out my blog post here where I share my story.

 After my diagnosis, I felt powerless and as though I had no control over my body.
-I initially spent time feeling sorry for myself and watching online videos of people documenting their MS thumb__MG_1346_1024struggles.
+I initially spent time feeling sorry for myself and watching online videos of people documenting their MS struggles.
 I would cry while thinking about the future and the possibility of losing my vision, being wheelchair bound, or not being able to feed myself.

 In the weeks to follow, I began to do a lot of research and decided to first attempt to manage my MS symptoms by overhauling my lifestyle.
 I didn’t really know what to expect, but the potential side effects of the MS medications were not something I was ready to resort to at the age of 24.